sstark/pydrink/extras/README.md

 Both, a user command and a precmd hook.
 Provides needed setup for keeping prompt info up to date and make change detection work.

+When run with no arguments (as you use it for the precmd hook), nothing is printed.
+Just some internal variables are updated.

+When run with `-r`, it will cause zsh to be re-executed if the drink repository and current zsh session are out of sync.

+When `-v` is added, it will print a bit of information about the internal state.
+In combination with `-r`, it will also print a summary of changes in the drink recpository since the last shell startup.

 zshaliases
 ----------